killercoda/scenario-examples/high-availability-lab/finish.md

 You can read more about the Replication Factor and Consistency Levels [here](https://docs.scylladb.com/architecture/architecture-fault-tolerance/).

-In the next lesson you will take a closer look at the Scylla architecture.
+In the next lesson you will take a closer look at the ScyllaDB architecture.